NoCheatPlus/Docs/Settings/Permissions.md

 * Examples:
     * See default configuration...
     * `nocheatplus.checks.survivalfly.* :: FALSE, -offline, -world` Never check the sub permissions of survivalfly, assume set to false always.
-    * `startswith:nocheatplus.checks.survivalfly. :: FALSE` Same as above.
+    * `startswith:nocheatplus.checks.survivalfly. :: FALSE, -offline, -world` Same as above.
     * `nocheatplus.checks.survivalfly* :: INTERVAL:10` Check the survivalfly permission and sub permission only every 10 seconds (invalidate with logging on/off and with world changing).